SModelS/smodelsv3-paper/scan/README.md

 * [xsecs_table.pcl](./xsecs_table.pcl): pickle file containing a Pandas DataFrame holding pre-computed cross-sections for the spin-1 and spin-0 production;
 * [2mdm_example.slha](./2mdm_example.slha): SLHA file used to define the model (BSM particles and QNUMBERS) when running SModelS;
 * [smodels_parameters_2mdm.ini](./smodels_parameters_2mdm.ini): parameter file for running SModelS.
+* [extractResults.ipynb](./extractResults.ipynb): Jupyter notebooks used to create a Pandas DataFrame from SLHA files and SModelS output files and save it to a pickle file.

 ## Creating SLHA files